Railroad Crossing Collisions

 In Illinois, every railroad company is legally obligated to ensure that each railroad crossing is safe for pedestrians and motor traffic.
 A malfunctioning railroad crossing light, faulty crossing gate, or silent warning alerts can result in catastrophic railroad crossing collisions.
 When this happens, the railroad company is held liable and victims can seek compensation due to negligence.
 However, pursuing damages is often difficult due to railroad companies using the argument that trains have the right-of-way because of their inability to instantly stop or derail from the track.

-Regardless of whether the railroad company attempts to repudiate any claims, Turner & Sacket Law Offices will work tirelessly to pursue the compensation you are rightfully owed.
-With years of experience handling personal injury cases, our dedicated railroad crossing accident attorneys in Geneva and Kane County have achieved multiple successful settlements, including cases worth millions of dollars.
+Regardless of whether the railroad company attempts to repudiate any claims, Turner Law Group will work tirelessly to pursue the compensation you are rightfully owed.
+With years of experience handling personal injury cases, our dedicated railroad crossing accident attorneys in DeKalb, Kane, and Kendall Counties and all of Northern Illinois have achieved multiple successful settlements, including cases worth millions of dollars.

-To speak with one of our railroad crossing accident lawyers in Geneva about your train crossing accident, call (800) 653-0198 or contact us through our online form.
+To speak with one of our railroad crossing accident lawyers in Geneva and Sycamore about your train crossing accident, call (800) 653-0198 or contact us through our online form.
 We offer free consultations.

 While it is often the driver’s responsibility to avoid a train accident due to the difficult nature of a train quickly evading imminent collisions, it doesn’t automatically place the driver at fault.
 On some occasions, fault is placed on the railroad companies for their failure to exercise ordinary duty of care, putting the public at risk of danger.